spyder-ide/spyder-docs/doc/panes/editor.rst

 .. image:: /images/editor/editor-subsections.png
    :alt: Spyder outline panel, showing an example of sub sections

-.. note::  This only affects how the cell is displayed in the :guilabel:`Outline Explorer`, and doesn’t affect running it in the Editor.
+.. note::  This only affects how the cell is displayed in the :guilabel:`Outline Explorer`, and doesn't affect running it in the Editor.

 To run the code in a cell, use :menuselection:`Run --> Run cell`, the :guilabel:`Run cell` button in the toolbar or the keyboard shortcut (:kbd:`Ctrl-Enter`/:kbd:`Cmd-Return` by default).
 You can also run a cell and then jump to the next one, letting you quickly step through multiple cells, using  :menuselection:`Run --> Run cell and advance` (:kbd:`Shift-Enter` by default).